xperiments/p1touch/README.md

 7. **Power Off the Screen**:

-   - Turn off the P1Touch Screen.
+   - Turn off the xtouch screen.

 8. **Insert the Prepared SD Card**:

-   - Place the SD card prepared with the required configuration (as explained earlier) back into the P1Touch Screen.
+   - Place the SD card prepared with the required configuration (as explained earlier) back into the xtouch screen.

 9. **Power On the Screen**:

-   - Turn on the P1Touch Screen.
+   - Turn on the xtouch screen.
 It will now be fully initialized and ready for use with your 3D printer.

 ### Linking Printer

-During the installation process, you will need to link your P1Touch Screen with your 3D printer.
+During the installation process, you will need to link your xtouch screen with your 3D printer.
 Follow these steps to successfully establish the connection:

 1. **Searching for Printers**: